These are the best iPhone apps getting a major iOS 18 update so far

 (Image credit: Future / Apple)

-Rejoice! iOS 18, the latest software update for compatible iPhones has arrived.
+Rejoice! iOS 18, the latest software update for compatible iPhones arrived on September 16.
 Along with it comes a wave of updated third-party apps that take advantage of iOS 18's new features.

 Since this latest version of iOS was made available to developers after it was announced at WWDC in June — Apple's yearly developer conference — many developers have been working on new features for their apps.
 For example, Control Center, a menu that you can swipe down from the top-right of your iPhone's display, has been redesigned, which now allows third-party controls.